a-flyleaf/toyshelf/misc/index.md

 <div id="gallery">{%for art in site.art%}{%if art.tags contains "sawface"%}<a href="{%include url.html%}{{art.url}}"><img src="{%include url.html%}/assets/img/art/{{art.date|date:"%F"}}-tn{%if art.multi%}-sawface{%endif%}.jpg" alt="{{art.title}}"/></a>{%endif%}{%endfor%}</div>

-"sawface" is in quotes because it's a moniker I slapped on for [ArtFight](https://a-flyleaf.github.io/artfight/for-me) in 2021, not sure I'd call it a Proper Name.
-Speaking of ArtFight, check out that link for some art by other people!
+"sawface" is in quotes because it's a moniker I slapped on for ArtFight in 2021, not sure I'd call it a Proper Name.
+Speaking of ArtFight, check out [the gallery site](https://a-flyleaf.github.io/artfight/for-me) for some sawface art by other people!

 <h2 id="ehr">eel-horse-raptor</h2>
 <figure><a href="{%include url.html%}/misc/eel-horse-raptor"><img src="{%include url.html%}/assets/img/ehr-tmp.png" alt=""/></a></figure>